jak-rus/Final-group-project/README.md

 ### Jack
 1. I wish we would have had more time to incorporate more funcitonality into the recommendation.
 Doing this would make the recommendation a lot more robust and useful.
 2. Maybe tried to use a new framework, so I could have learned something new.

-# REMOVE ME
-To do List:

-Jack Russell:
-[x] Set up repository
-[x] Create flask app
-[x] Create Postres Database on fly
-[] Write up directions for andrew:
-    flyctl proxy 5432 -a <postgres-app-name>
-    run this command in one terminal to be able to connect and manipulate the database locally then create another terminal to run the flask app and do whatever else

-Shared:
-[x] Create home page and login
-[x] Create Signup page
-[x] Create set preferences page
-[] Create Page that makes recommendation
-[] Make it pretty

-Andrew McMeans:
-[x] Get Weather API info
-[] Take weather forecast and decide reccomendation based on user preferences

---STRETCH FEATURE--
-[] Play music based on high temperature on reccomendation page